Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Sellers Should Know in Heather Ridge Estates starts with understanding pricing strategy, buyer behavior, home presentation, online exposure, and how this established Frisco community compares to other nearby neighborhoods.
 Since buyers review photos, condition, layout, updates, curb appeal, outdoor living, location, schools, and overall value before scheduling a showing, the way your home is prepared and positioned can directly affect your final outcome.
 For that reason, Heather Ridge Estates homeowners need more than a basic listing plan.

 Located in Frisco, Heather Ridge Estates is known for attractive homes, established streetscapes, neighborhood appeal, convenient access, and a strong West Frisco location.
-The community also offers convenient access to the Dallas North Tollway, Stonebriar Country Club, Legacy West, and The Shops at Legacy.
+The community also offers convenient access to the Dallas North Tollway, Legacy West, The Shops at Legacy, and Stonebriar Country Club.
 In addition, buyers appreciate the area’s nearby shopping, dining, schools, parks, and major North Dallas employment centers.

 Heather Ridge Estates Market Snapshot